 gpasswd -a your-user-name vboxusers

-I assume you already have configured Windows 10 virtual machine.
-Guest Additions has to be installed too.
-If your device uses USB 2.0 or later, you have to install Oracle VM VirtualBox Extension Pack.
-For USB 1.1, extension pack is not required.
+I assume that you have already configured a Windows 10 virtual machine, and that Guest Additions has been installed as well.
+If your device uses USB 2.0 or later, you also have to install the Oracle VM VirtualBox Extension Pack.
+For USB 1.1, the extension pack is not required.

-To attach USB, you have to have USB enabled in virtual machine settings.
-To have the device automatically attached, you can create filter.
-Open Machine -> Settings -> USB.
-Add new filter:
+To attach a USB device, you must enable USB in the virtual machine settings.
+To have the device automatically attached, you can create a filter.
+Open Machine -> Settings -> USB, and add a new filter:

 Run your Windows application and verify that your device works properly.